ibm-cloud-docs/power-iaas/pricing.md

 ## Pricing for Power Edge Router (PER)
 {: #per-pricing}

 No additional charges are levied for PER in IBM {{site.data.keyword.powerSys_notm}}.
-You are only charged based on the number of Transit Gateway connections and routing options associated to the use of PER.
+You are only charged based on the number of Transit Gateway connections and routing options that are associated to the use of PER.

 The following table shows an example of the charges based on the routing option that you select: